 Runner Up Pick: Dyson Pure Cool Tower Fan

 When you compare the purifying power of the Dyson Pure Cool Tower Fan with our top pick, it falls short – though only just.

 The appliance makes the allergy season seem less frightful with its smart technology that analyses the air before getting to work.

 While the device itself only has one button, you can manage the device settings using a remote control.
 Overall, the Dyson Pure Cool Purifying Fan is very easy to operate and user-friendly.

 This air purifier calculates the number of pollutants that are present in your home and then adjusts itself automatically to kickstart the filtration process.
 It offers 10 fan speeds with sealed HEPA and activated carbon filters to improve air quality levels in your abode.

 Another useful feature of the appliance is the Smart Sensor.
 It can change the fan speed to match the environment as a response to any changes in the indoor air.

 Even the operation of this appliance is different from its rivals.

-The appliance removes up to 99.95% pollutants that are as small as 0.3 microns and responsible for making your eyes water and you sneeze, unlike its rivals that try to trap allergens and pollutants.
+The appliance removes up to 99.95% of pollutants that are as small as 0.3 microns and is responsible for making your eyes water and sneezing, unlike its rivals that try to trap allergens and pollutants.